MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-windows.md

 To download the ZIP package for a specific version, change the version segment in URL `https://azcliprod.blob.core.windows.net/zip/azure-cli-<version>.zip` (32-bit) or `https://azcliprod.blob.core.windows.net/zip/azure-cli-<version>-x64.zip` (64-bit).

-For example, to install the 32-bit MSI of Azure CLI version 2.56.0, your URL would be `https://azcliprod.blob.core.windows.net/zip/azure-cli-2.56.0.zip`.
+For example, to install the 32-bit ZIP of Azure CLI version 2.56.0, your URL would be `https://azcliprod.blob.core.windows.net/zip/azure-cli-2.56.0.zip`.
 The corresponding 64-bit install would be `https://azcliprod.blob.core.windows.net/zip/azure-cli-2.56.0-x64.zip`.

-Available Azure CLI versions can be found at [Azure CLI release notes](../release-notes-azure-cli.md).
+Available Azure CLI versions can be found at [Azure CLI release notes](./release-notes-azure-cli.md).
 The ZIP is available from version 2.56.0.

 ---